Seahawks coach Pete Carroll says Marshawn Lynch has “entertained” idea of returning but hasn’t asked to be taken off reserve/retired list

 Lynch retired following the 2015 season with two years remaining on his contract with the Seahawks.
 Since he was placed on the reserve/retired list, he would first have to ask the NFL to be reinstated.
 At that point, he would return to the Seahawks’ roster with his contract picking up where it left off.

 Lynch would count $9 million against the salary cap in 2017 were he to return.
-Seattle would not want or be able to carry that on its roster and would either have to try to trade him to Oakland – the only team it is thought Lynch would want to play for — or release him, at which point he would become a free agent.
+Seattle would not want or be able to carry that on its salary cap and would either have to try to trade him to Oakland – the only team it is thought Lynch would want to play for — or release him, at which point he would become a free agent.

-Then Carroll made a joke about Lynch’s long-held reluctance to talk to the media.
+At one point, asked another question about Lynch’s future, Carroll made a joke about Lynch’s long-held reluctance to talk to the media.

 “You’ve got to talk to him — and that chance ain’t happening,’’ Carroll said.